 Well, I ended up just like that, fucked up.

 But before dancing, I had fun and I was happy pacas (in a way, I still am!)
 I changed my girlfriend every day and sometimes more than once a day.

-And for those who think I'm telling 'gooseberry', the guy in the weird colored shirt is me, in a 25 version, when I reached the position of radio broadcaster, entitled to Press Portfolio.
-In this video is a person whom I loved as a father and, in a way, he was that to me, instilling in me the foundations of the concepts of morals and ethics, responsibility and respect, which I could only truly establish in my life after HIV diagnosis.
+And for those who think I'm counting “blackcurrant”, the guy in the strange colored shirt is me, in a 25-year-old version, when I came to the position of broadcaster, entitled to a press card.
+In this video, there is a person whom I loved as a father and, in a way, he was that for me, instilling me the bases of the concepts of morals and ethics, responsibility and respect, which I could only truly establish in my life, after diagnosis by HIV.